pars-linux/web/web/developer.pardus.org.tr/source/newcontributor/how-to-be-contributor.rst

 -------------------
 #.
 The applicant creates a `bugzilla <http://bugs.pardus.org.tr>`_ account if he/she has not yet.
 #.
 The applicant reports a bug for the related component of "Yeni Katkıcı / New Contributor" product.
 #.
-The summary of the bug likes "Testçi veya Geliştirici Adaylık Ad Soyad" "Tester veya Developer Applicant Name Surname".
+The summary of the bug likes "Testçi veya Geliştirici Adaylık Ad Soyad" "Tester or Developer Applicant Name Surname".
 #.
 The bug details part should contains the answers of the following personal questions.

     #.
 What are the distributions that you use properly?